sanukag/ai-maintenance-assistant/docs/document-ingestion.md

 4. Extract digital PDF text by page.
 Render only pages without a text layer and recognise them locally with Tesseract.
 Image documents use the same local OCR engine; Markdown and UTF-8 text preserve their structural locations.
+5. When enabled, render every PDF page and analyse maintenance-relevant images, diagrams, drawings, charts and tables.
+Add only useful visual descriptions as page-cited segments; standalone document images use the same stage.
-5. Normalise Unicode, line endings, control characters and excessive blank lines without rewriting the document's meaning.
+6. Normalise Unicode, line endings, control characters and excessive blank lines without rewriting the document's meaning.
-6. Split text into section-aligned parent context and smaller retrieval children using configurable model-token budgets and word-aligned child overlap.
+7. Split text into section-aligned parent context and smaller retrieval children using configurable model-token budgets and word-aligned child overlap.
-7. When enabled, create one embedding for every child chunk; parents are stored as context and are not embedded separately.
+8. When enabled, create one embedding for every child chunk; parents are stored as context and are not embedded separately.
-8. Copy the original into controlled local storage and save its metadata, lifecycle state, chunks and vectors to SQLite in one transaction.
+9. Copy the original into controlled local storage and save its metadata, lifecycle state, chunks and vectors to SQLite in one transaction.

 The source copy is hashed again before storage.
 Ingestion stops if the document